pranavgoel29/functional-chaining/README.md

    - The application only allows basic arithmetic operations (addition, subtraction, multiplication, division, and exponents).
    - The input is validated to ensure only these operations are used in the equations.
-   - The application evaluates mathematical expressions using JavaScript's built-in `eval()` function (with validation for safe usage).

 4. **Extensibility**:
    - New functions can be added simply by appending objects to the `functions` array in the parent component.